 Technical Articles

-Using the Data Warehouse Cloud OData API with SAP Analytics Cloud
+Using the Datasphere OData API with SAP Analytics Cloud

-An OData API has been developed to allow SAP Analytics Cloud (SAC) to acquire Data Warehouse Cloud (DWC) data.
+An OData API is available to allow SAP Analytics Cloud (SAC) and third party tools to acquire Datasphere data, (formerly known as Data Warehouse Cloud (DWC)).
 Acquisition of data within SAC is often required for SAC Planning scenarios.
-Consumption of this API by 3rd party tools is also planned, but not available with the initial release.

-Once enabled you will be able to access the API as detailed in the Official DWC SAP Help and the SAP API Business Hub.
+You are now able to access the Datasphere Consumption API as detailed in the Official SAP Datasphere Help and the SAP API Business Hub.

-For bi-directional integration betweem DWC and SAC, refer to another blog post I shared – Using the SAC Data Export API with Data Warehouse Cloud and Data Intelligence.
+For bi-directional integration betweem Datasphere and SAC, refer to another blog post I shared – Using the SAC Data Export API with Datasphere and Data Intelligence.

-This blog post covers the steps required to import DWC data into SAC.
+This blog post covers the steps required to import Datasphere data into SAC.

-- Identify the OData Source (Data Service URL) in DWC
+- Identify the OData Source (Data Service URL) in Datasphere

 - Lookup your redirect URI in SAC